Carbon (Total, Inorganic, Organic)

 For percent level halogens analysis, the halogens are converted to halides by oxygen flask combustion, and chloride, bromide, and iodide are determined potentiometrically with silver nitrate.
 The result is reported as Total Halogens as Chlorine.
 Analysis for trace halogens (chlorine, bromine, and iodine) is conducted on a Total Organic Halogen Analyzer.
 This instrument heats the sample in a quartz combustion tube during which the halogens are converted to halides and oxyhalides, transported to an absorber solution within a coulometric cell, and titrated against silver to the potentiometric endpoint.
 These techniques give aggregate results for total halogens or total halides, and do not provide individual results for each element.

-Metals testing services provide an extensive range of preparation techniques and instrumentation methods that can be employed to measure Group I metals, Group II metals, Transition metals, Metalloids (i.e. boron, silicon, germanium, etc.), and some Non-Metal elements (i.e. sulfur and iodine) in a wide variety of sample matrices.
+Metals services provide an extensive range of preparation techniques and instrumentation methods that can be utilized to measure Group I metals, Group II metals, Transition metals, Metalloids (i.e. boron, silicon, germanium, etc.), and some Non-Metal elements (i.e. sulfur and iodine) in a wide variety of sample matrices.
 Preparation methods include wet ash digestion, water dilution, solvent dissolution, dry ash, microwave assisted acid digestion, and several types of fusions.
 The types of instrumentation available are ICP-AES, ICP-MS, FAA, GFAA, and CVAA.
 Click here for additional information.